 If you have severe damage to bone marrow, you may also receive transfusions of red blood cells or blood platelets.

 Some treatments may reduce damage to internal organs caused by radioactive particles.
 Medical personnel would use these treatments only if you've been exposed to a specific type of radiation.
 These treatments include the following:

-Because iodine is essential for proper thyroid function, the thyroid becomes a "destination" for iodine in the body.
-If you have internal contamination with radioactive iodine (radioiodine), your thyroid will absorb radioiodine just as it would other forms of iodine.
-Treatment with potassium iodide may fill "vacancies" in the thyroid and prevent absorption of radioiodine.
+Iodine is essential for proper thyroid function.
+If you're exposed to significant radiation, your thyroid will absorb radioactive iodine (radioiodine) just as it would other forms of iodine.
 The radioiodine is eventually cleared from the body in urine.

 - Prussian blue (Radiogardase).
 This type of dye binds to particles of radioactive elements known as cesium and thallium.
 The radioactive particles are then excreted in feces.
 This treatment speeds up the elimination of the radioactive particles and reduces the amount of radiation cells may absorb.

 - Diethylenetriamine pentaacetic acid (DTPA).
 This substance binds to metals.
 DTPA binds to particles of the radioactive elements plutonium, americium and curium.
 The radioactive particles pass out of the body in urine, thereby reducing the amount of radiation absorbed.